-On February 14, 2024, the Board of Directors agreed on provisions to award Mr. Beñat Ortega, as part of the 2024 performance share plan, a number of performance shares equal to 110% of his 2024 annual fixed compensation, i.e. €770,000 excluding tax.
+On February 14, 2024, the Board of Directors agreed on provisions to award Mr. Beñat Ortega, as part of the 2024 performance share plan, a number of performance shares equal to 110% of his 2024 annual fixed compensation, i.e. €7770,000 excluding tax.
 This award remains subject to the approval of the Chief Executive Officer's compensation policy by the 2024 General Meeting.

 The number of performance shares will be determined after Company-designated independent actuary (AON) performs a calculation based on the share price on the day of the Board Meeting that authorized this award.
+There is a three-year vesting period and a two-year lock-in period.